Blind identification of Ambisonic reduced room impulse response: Estimation of reduced RIR

 There are multiple approaches of addressing linear prediction problems, but probably the most well-known are the autocorrelation method and the covariance method \cite{hayes2009statistical}.
 In both cases, solving the constrained quadratic problem comes down to a linear system, compactly written as

 The two methods differ in the way they deal with the signal edges, \emph{i.e.}, how they define the range of the summation variable $\ing{j}'$.
 The autocorrelation method applies zero-padding ($v_{\ing{l},\ing{j}'} =0$, for $\ing{j}' \in [0,\ing{j}_{\max}]$ and $\ing{j}' \notin [-\ing{J}/2+1,\ing{J}/2]$), while the covariance method considers only valid parts of the convolution (where the two sequences overlap and $\ing{j'} \notin [0,\ing{j}_{\max}]$), and discards the rest.
-Therefore, the coefficients $r(\ing{j},\ing{s})$ would be somewhat different, yielding different solutions.
-The autocorrelation method is known to be less accurate (\emph{e.g.}, the estimated filter is always minimum-phase \cite{hayes2009statistical}), but it leads to a Toeplitz system which can be efficiently solved by the Levinson-Durbin algorithm \cite{golub2013matrix}.
+Therefore, the coefficients $r(\ing{j},\ing{s})$ would be somewhat different, yielding different solutions. \revis{Particularly, the filter $\vect{a}$ estimated by the autocorrelation method is always minimum-phase \cite{hayes2009statistical}, but the corresponding linear system has Toeplitz structure, hence it can be solved by the Levinson-Durbin algorithm \cite{golub2013matrix} with $O((\ing{j}_{\max}+1)^2)$ time complexity.
+This is significantly more efficient compared to $O((\ing{j}_{\max}+1)^3)$ of the covariance method.}